dhthwy/r/README.md

 #

+"When people in da gutter speak of being flushed down the gutter toilet.
+They're not talkin abooot jobby jobs.

+They're talkin about other motherfuckers trying to ruin or kill them, literally.

+And corrupt motherfucking cops and their crony judges who enjoy supporting it.

+Half the people working for the justice dept probably belong behind bars themselves.
+"

+---

 "And no, the "sex" reference had nothing to do with you.
 That was something some people used to do a long time ago before spam was even illegal."

 ---